Be One Step Ahead: What Makes a Holistic Threat Prevention System

 3. User Verification and Device Trust

-Secure identity management has also become of greatest importance since the rapid .
+Secure identity management has also become of greatest importance since the rapid shift to remote work.
 With employees using personal mobile devices, laptops, and unprotected home networks, the security tax on corporate infrastructure has grown significantly.

-Amidst rapid exodus to remote work, had to ask their employees to use personal devices for work.
+Amidst rapid exodus to remote work, 45% of organizations had to ask their employees to use personal devices for work.
 Over 6 months into the pandemic, 42% also admit that they are yet to secure those devices.

 Several problems arise here:

 - Personal employee devices are more exposed to malware risks since they are less properly maintained.